 The Investment Manager is planning to invest at least 95% of the Sub-Fund's net assets in investments aligned with the environmental and social characteristics, without being qualified as sustainable investments.
 35% of the investments are planned to be aligned with environmental characteristics, and 60% of the investments are planned to be aligned with social characteristic.
 The Investment Manager is planning to invest a maximum of 5% of the Sub-Fund's net assets in investments which will neither be aligned with environmental or social characteristic, nor qualified as sustainable investments.

-#1 Aligned with E/S characteristics includes the investments of the financial products used to attain the environmental or social characteristics promoted by the financial product.
+• How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?